facebookresearch/hydra/website/docs/advanced/compose_api.md

 All 3 can be used as methods or contexts.
 When used as methods, they are initializing Hydra globally and should only be called once.
-When used as contexts, they are initializing Hydra within the context and can be used multiple times.
+When used as contexts, they temporarily install their own Hydra state and restore the exact previous state on exit.
+Contexts can be used multiple times or nested, including inside an application where Hydra is already initialized.
+Callers do not need to clear `GlobalHydra`.
 Like <b>@hydra.main()</b>, all three still accept the deprecated `version_base` parameter in Hydra 1.4.
 Remove it after upgrading; see the [Hydra 1.4 preparation guide](../upgrades/1.3_to_1.4/prepare_for_1_4.md).